qimingweng/react-popover-control/README.md

-# react-popover-control
+# React Popover Control
-A popover control for React.js
+A popover control for React.js, [see it in action](http://qimingweng.github.io/react-popover-control/).

 ## This project is very new